WPA Slave Narrative Collection: Legacy

 As presented on the Henry Louis Gates Jr. series African-American Lives, the actor Morgan Freeman's great-grandmother Cindy Anderson was one of the people interviewed for the Slaves Narrative Project.

+Finding Your Roots, another series presented by Gates, would present an interview Jane Arrington conducted by the project to her great-great-great nephew Pharrell Williams.

+Author Colson Whitehead would use interviews from the project as research for his novel The Underground Railroad.

 Photograph gallery

-Photograph of William Watkins, ex-slave, from the Slave Narratives from the Federal Writers' Project, 1936-1938, Library of Congress, Washington, D.C.
+Photograph of William Watkins, ex-slave, from the Slave Narratives from the Federal Writers' Project, 1936–1938, Library of Congress, Washington, D.C.

-Photograph of Uncle Van Moore, ex-slave from the Slave Narratives from the Federal Writer's Project, 1936-1938, Library of Congress, Washington, D.C.
+Photograph of Uncle Van Moore, ex-slave from the Slave Narratives from the Federal Writer's Project, 1936–1938, Library of Congress, Washington, D.C.

-Photograph of George Dillard, age 85, former slave, from the Slave Narratives from the Federal Writers' Project, 1936-1938, Library of Congress, Washington, D.C.
+Photograph of George Dillard, age 85, former slave, from the Slave Narratives from the Federal Writers' Project, 1936–1938, Library of Congress, Washington, D.C.

-Photograph of Wayman William, ex-slave, from the Slave Narratives from the Federal Writer's Project, 1936-1938, Library of Congress, Washington, D.C.
+Photograph of Wayman William, ex-slave, from the Slave Narratives from the Federal Writer's Project, 1936–1938, Library of Congress, Washington, D.C.

-Photograph of Susan Merritt, ex-slave, from the Slave Narratives from the Federal Writers' Project, 1936-1938, Library of Congress, Washington, D.C.
+Photograph of Susan Merritt, ex-slave, from the Slave Narratives from the Federal Writers' Project, 1936–1938, Library of Congress, Washington, D.C.